Meet Meerkat, the savings and debt management solution designed to improve the financial health of South Africans

 - Growth potential: Catalyst Fund startups are distinctively investment worthy, developing businesses that are scalable, with high growth potential.
 Our startups are selected by an Investor Advisory Committee, who have deep experience in emerging markets and nominate high-potential startups, and then sponsor and mentor them through Catalyst Fund.
 As a result, our startups raise more funding than startups from other accelerators.

-Meerkat is a financial services provider that seeks to support the holistic financial wellness of South Africans.
+Meerkat is a financial services provider that seeks to improve the overall financial health of South Africans.
 The team is on a mission to help South Africans do more with their money through simple financial solutions that have savings at the heart.
 They start by helping consumers gradually reduce their reliance on debt and then offer additional financial services designed to improve their overall financial health – including savings and insurance.

 Lower-income South Africans are extremely reliant on debt; the average household debt to disposable income ratio is 71%, meaning that these households spend almost three quarters of their monthly income servicing loans.
 Most South Africans are out of cash by the 15th of the month, and one third do not save at all, making them vulnerable to emergencies and unexpected expenses, and unable to accumulate cash for bigger purchases.